carolainesantos/carolainesantos/README.md

 <h2>🌸 A little about myself</h2>

 - 🚀 I'm currently looking for an internship opportunity to expand my knowledge of software;
-- 🌟 My favorite hobbies include reading, listening to music and cycling;
 - 🌱 I'm learning about programming logic and some languages;
 - 🎓 I'm doing my courses about IT, at @senacsc;
 - 👩🏻‍💻 Lover of technology;